Search Podcast

 Tips and Picks

-App pick of the week: Notion Mail
+App pick of the week: Discord for Windows 11 on Arm

 Hosts: Leo Laporte , Paul Thurrott , and Richard Campbell